Advanced Drainage Systems (NYSE:WMS) Issues FY 2022 Earnings Guidance

-Advanced Drainage Systems (NYSE:WMS) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Advanced Drainage Systems (NYSE:WMS) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $2.22 billion-2.30 billion, compared to the consensus revenue estimate of $2.09 billion.

-Advanced Drainage Systems (NYSE:WMS) last issued its earnings results on Wednesday, May 19th.
-The construction company reported $0.23 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.34 by ($0.11).
-The firm had revenue of $443.80 million during the quarter, compared to the consensus estimate of $405.49 million.
-Advanced Drainage Systems had a return on equity of 32.28% and a net margin of 11.18%.
-The company’s quarterly revenue was up 19.7% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.01 EPS.
-Sell-side analysts expect that Advanced Drainage Systems will post 4.24 earnings per share for the current fiscal year.
+Several research analysts have recently issued reports on the stock.
+Loop Capital raised their target price on shares of Advanced Drainage Systems from $120.00 to $127.00 and gave the company a buy rating in a research note on Friday, May 21st.
+Morgan Stanley increased their price target on shares of Advanced Drainage Systems from $112.00 to $115.00 and gave the company an equal weight rating in a research report on Friday, May 21st.
+Zacks Investment Research upgraded shares of Advanced Drainage Systems from a hold rating to a buy rating and set a $130.00 price target on the stock in a research report on Wednesday, May 26th.
+Finally, Barclays increased their price target on shares of Advanced Drainage Systems from $128.00 to $130.00 and gave the company an overweight rating in a research report on Friday, May 21st.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Advanced Drainage Systems currently has a consensus rating of Buy and a consensus price target of $125.50.

-A number of brokerages recently weighed in on WMS.
-Loop Capital increased their price objective on shares of Advanced Drainage Systems from $120.00 to $127.00 and gave the company a buy rating in a research report on Friday, May 21st.
-Zacks Investment Research upgraded shares of Advanced Drainage Systems from a hold rating to a buy rating and set a $130.00 price objective on the stock in a research report on Wednesday, May 26th.
-Morgan Stanley increased their price objective on shares of Advanced Drainage Systems from $112.00 to $115.00 and gave the company an equal weight rating in a research report on Friday, May 21st.
-Finally, Barclays upped their target price on shares of Advanced Drainage Systems from $128.00 to $130.00 and gave the company an overweight rating in a report on Friday, May 21st.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Advanced Drainage Systems has an average rating of Buy and an average price target of $125.50.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
+Investors of record on Tuesday, June 1st will be paid a $0.11 dividend.
+The ex-dividend date is Friday, May 28th.
+This is a boost from Advanced Drainage Systems’s previous quarterly dividend of $0.09.
+This represents a $0.44 annualized dividend and a dividend yield of 0.41%.
+Advanced Drainage Systems’s dividend payout ratio (DPR) is currently 16.99%.

-In other Advanced Drainage Systems news, EVP Darin S. Harvey sold 6,230 shares of the company’s stock in a transaction that occurred on Wednesday, May 26th.
-The shares were sold at an average price of $113.83, for a total transaction of $709,160.90.
-Following the completion of the sale, the executive vice president now directly owns 16,965 shares of the company’s stock, valued at $1,931,125.95.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-20.74% of the stock is currently owned by corporate insiders.
+In other Advanced Drainage Systems news, EVP Robert M. Klein sold 13,475 shares of Advanced Drainage Systems stock in a transaction on Friday, June 11th.
+The shares were sold at an average price of $103.59, for a total transaction of $1,395,875.25.
+Following the completion of the transaction, the executive vice president now directly owns 116,489 shares of the company’s stock, valued at $12,067,095.51.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Darin S. Harvey sold 6,230 shares of Advanced Drainage Systems stock in a transaction on Wednesday, May 26th.
+The stock was sold at an average price of $113.83, for a total transaction of $709,160.90.
+Following the transaction, the executive vice president now directly owns 16,965 shares of the company’s stock, valued at $1,931,125.95.
+The disclosure for this sale can be found here.
+20.74% of the stock is currently owned by company insiders.

 Advanced Drainage Systems, Inc designs, manufactures, and markets thermoplastic corrugated pipes and related water management products, and drainage solutions for use in the underground construction and infrastructure marketplace in the United States, Canada, and internationally.
 The company offers single, double, and triple wall corrugated polypropylene and polyethylene pipes; and allied products, including storm retention/detention and septic chambers, polyvinyl chloride drainage structures, fittings, and water quality filters and separators.